The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 Things look good as the Warriors were up 3-1 after four games and no team in Finals history has ever come back from such a deficit.

-The game 4 victory was short-lived as Drymond Green, the Warriors' defensive anchor, was suspended for game 5 for swiping LeBron's groin.
+The game 4 victory was short-lived as Draymond Green, the Warriors' defensive anchor, was suspended for game 5 for swiping LeBron James' groin.

 This would prove to be the Warriors' undoing as the Warriors lost game 5 and the momentum shifted to the Cleveland Cavaliers.